 We start the incision as mentioned, a little curvilinear.
 There's the cyst wall.
 Here, you could see it, the cyst.
 Try to make a smaller incision, I try to avoid hitting it.
 I think I hit part of it there, you see it coming out.
 Very thin wall.

 Again, it's important to get all the cyst wall to avoid its recurrence.
 Mosquito.
 Actually, it's on top, you can see this is, the cyst wall, here, differentiating it from a little shinier, which is the actual sebum already.
 So I think in this area, we- we opened it up.
 So I just stay- and not to be underneath.
 See the cyst coming out there?
 The cyst is almost out.
 There's some sebum coming out there.
 So here, I think this is still a good, still have a good cyst wall.
 Here, you can see the most inferior part.
 Here you could see, if you could do also this.
 Can I get a Mosquito?
 Just go right underneath the mass, and then just spread slowly. you can just see it popping out.
 There.
 Here I grab onto the lower tissue.
 And you're spreading it out slowly.
 Here you can see an opening here.
 There we go.
 I still got the cyst wall here, you can see the cyst wall is off.
 Here you go.
 So you should blunt dissection here to remove the whole cyst, completely.
 You have just a couple of more tissues still stuck, I just- use my blade to cut it off.
 Mosquito off.
 I cut everything off.
 So this is what I'm telling you about the cyst wall.
+This is bright and shiny.
 Actual sebum coming out.
-Remove the whole mass, and it's not bleeding as much because of a combination of Lidocaine and epinephrine.
+Remove the whole mass, and it's not bleeding as much because of a combination of lidocaine and epinephrine.

 When you cut the skin, probably don't go too deep, have a lighter incision.
 As you could see, I already nicked a bit of the capsule, but I followed it back down.
 So sometimes if you do get the capsule open, don't be worried.
-You could still find a normal capsule orientation to the normal tissues. for a better plane on another area.
+You could still find a normal capsule orientation to the normal tissues for a better plane on another area.
 Even if you've popped it already open.
 So it's, again it's important for us to remove the whole capsule to avoid recurrence of the cyst.
 So at that one, I think I probably, and most surgeons, sometimes nick the capsule, maybe once you incise the- the skin, you could already use blunt dissection by using a Mosquito.
 I- as I mentioned, I prefer using the blade. it's quicker, but maybe safer would be blunt dissection after you- you've incised the skin.
 I think those are normal mistakes that, we surgeons do when we have sebaceous or epidermal inclusion cyst surgeries.
 So, once that happens, I think it just takes technique, takes experience, I try to go in a little lighter until you find normal anatomy and a good plane.
 So management, of course you use- use of sutures for this type of face lesions would be fine sutures to avoid the markings after, when you remove the suture.
 So a 6-0, 5-0, 6-0 will be good for a repair or outside stitch.
 Same management will be postoperatively by giving antibiotics for infection and pain reliever for discomfort and pain.

 33-year-old, we removed the cyst from his face.
 We put a plastic dressing.
 So a cyst from his face.
 I'm showing him his cyst, which he said has been with him for almost 2 years.
 I asked him why he hasn't gone to a surgeon, so, for this island, he said that there is no surgeon.
 For them to have the surgery then, they go and do it… which they- they spent those to 500 pesos from here to… and another 500 coming back.
 So it's 1000 pesos.
 So he's a tricycle driver, and, and spending that much just to have his cyst removed would cost a lot of- financial costs for them and the family.
 So… So he's very thankful for, for us coming here and doing the surgery so that he could save up money and, and use the money that he earns as a tricycle driver for his family.
 So he has 2 kids, 2 children and a wife, so that money could go a long way for them, for weeks here in, in the island of Sibuyan.